Which Termite Barrier will suit your home?

 Chemical Termite Barrier (Chemical Barrier)

 If there are some areas around the house that are paved, they can either be removed and replaced.
-If this is not an option the best method of treatment is simply to drill and inject into the corners of the paver.
+An alternate method of treatment is simply to drill and inject into the corners of the paver.
 Concrete paths and driveways can be drilled and injected with the holes being plugged with mortar when finished.
-Some utilities like hot water and air conditioners may need to temporarily moved forward and then back after the barrier installation.
-Out Termite Technician will advise this in their quote.
+Some utilities like hot water and air conditioners may need to temporarily moved.
+Our Termite Technician will advise this in their quote.

 Chemical Reticulation System (Retic System)